Reliable Italy aiming for quarter-finals, says Buffon

 "The fifth World Cup is a good achievement but it is not enough for me.
 We are working to try and cause a surprise," he said.

-"We have to recognize the worth of opponents and when you talk about Brazil, Argentina, Spain and Germany, we are half a step or a whole step below them.
+"We have to recognise the worth of opponents and when you talk about Brazil, Argentina, Spain and Germany, we are half a step or a whole step below them.

 "Among the outsiders, we have Italy, France, Netherlands and Belgium."